A Complete Beginner’s Guide On Making Your Home Zero Waste

 Why Should We Go Zero waste?

 Going zero waste is a movement fuelled by climate awareness.
-Although many climate-aware and sustainably living people are not aware of how much waste they produce in a day.
+Although many climate-aware and sustainable living people are not aware of how much waste they produce in a day.

 But, living a zero waste life is undoubtedly the best thing you can do for the planet.
 Because, through a zero waste lifestyle, you can reduce the trash and plastic pollution in landfills, waterways, and the ocean.